Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Introduction

 Magnetic field estimates have been made in relics based on inverse Compton emission studies \citep{chen2008}, constraints provided by the width of the radio relic \citep{markevitch2005, hoeft2007, vanweeren2010}, and constraints using Faraday rotation \citep{bonafede2013}.
 All of these models suggest magnetic field strengths on the order of $\upmu$G, albeit with some scatter in their estimates.
-Observations \citep{brunetti2001, govoni2017} and simulations \citep[see, e.g.][]{skillman2013, dominguez-fernandez2019, nelson2024} of the surrounding ICM, meanwhile, typically imply magnetic fields that are only a fraction of this.
+Observations \citep{brunetti2001, govoni2017} and simulations \citep[see e.g.][]{skillman2013, dominguez-fernandez2019, nelson2024} of the surrounding ICM, meanwhile, typically imply magnetic fields that are only a fraction of this.
 This cannot be covered by standard shock compression alone \citep{donnert2016}, although there has been some evidence that radio observations bias values slightly high \citep{wittor2019}.

-\item \textit{Why are standard cooling models unable to match spectral variations?}
+\item {Why are standard cooling models unable to match spectral variations?}

-Four cooling models are typically applied when trying to analyze radio relics \citep[see, e.g.,][]{vanweeren2012, rajpurohit2020}.
-The most simple of these assumes a one-time injection\footnote{In contrast to \citet{winner2019}, we will use ``injection'' and ``acceleration'' as equivalent phrases in this paper.} with subsequent cooling dependent \citep[``KP''][]{kardashev1962, pacholczyk1970} or independent \citep[``JP''][]{jaffe1973} of the CR electron pitch angle, respectively.
-Extensions include extended injection until the present time \citep[``CI''][]{pacholczyk1970} or until a fixed time in the past \citep[``KGJP''][]{komissarov1994}.
-Each of these mechanisms generates a characteristic spectral shape, the evolution of which can be probed using ``color-color'' diagrams \citep{katz-stone1993}.
+Four cooling models are typically applied when trying to analyse radio relics \citep[see e.g.][]{vanweeren2012, rajpurohit2020}.
+The most simple of these assumes a one-time injection\footnote{In contrast to \citet{winner2019}, we use `injection' and `acceleration' as equivalent phrases in this paper.} with subsequent cooling that is dependent on \citep[`KP'][]{kardashev1962, pacholczyk1970} or independent of \citep[`JP'][]{jaffe1973} the cosmic ray (CR) electron pitch angle, respectively.
+Extensions include extended injection until the present time \citep[`CI'][]{pacholczyk1970} or until a fixed time in the past \citep[`KGJP'][]{komissarov1994}.
+Each of these mechanisms generates a characteristic spectral shape, the evolution of which can be probed using `colour-colour' diagrams \citep{katz-stone1993}.
 These are created by correlating spectral index maps, thereby producing a phase space diagram with $\alpha^{\nu_3}_{\nu_1}(x,y)$ as a function of $\alpha^{\nu_2}_{\nu_1}(x,y)$, where $\nu_1 < \nu_2 < \nu_3$, and $x$ and $y$ are spatial coordinates.
 Spectral features then translate to distinctive trajectories in this plane.
-However, despite fine-tuning, models are typically unable to replicate the tracks produced by observed radio relics.
+However, despite fine-tuning, models are typically unable to replicate the tracks produced by observed radio relics. \item {Recent studies imply that CR electron acceleration is only efficient above a critical Mach number of $\mathcal{M}_\mathrm{crit} \approx 2.3$.
+How do we reconcile this with reports of radio relics at shocks apparently weaker than this?}